andylee-24/development-setup/README.md

 ---
 Modified from [vscode-extension-install-automation](https://github.com/mugglim/vscode-extension-install-automation/tree/main)
 Add vscode identifers you want to install to the txt file.
 You can find the 'Unique Identifier' in vscode marketplace website
+* "python.defaultInterpreterPath": "/opt/conda/bin/python" - python import missings
+* "terminal.integrated.scrollback": 2048 - line limit for terminal

+### zsh setup
 ---
-* TODO: setting.json "python.defaultInterpreterPath": "/opt/conda/bin/python"
+script for some useful extensions and tmux configuration